radixdlt/babylon-node/docs/transaction-specs/specs/validation.md

 #### Substate Static Check

-If a substate is created by one instruction, its content must be statically checked:
+If a rawSubstate is created by one instruction, its content must be statically checked:

 | **Substate Type**                 | **Static Rules**                                                                                                                               |
 |-----------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|